How to Measure Crawl Efficacy to Demystify Crawl Budget

 As a marketer, should you be more focused on controlling the number of products you can market or the amount of time it takes to reach your customers?

-As of today, the trade-off in digital marketing awards quality over quantity.
+As of today, the trade-off in digital marketing is between quality and quantity.
 This is where an underrated old marketing KPI comes to play, the Time-To-Market (TTM).

-This KPI is aimed at measuring the time it takes for a product to become available to the end user and represents a powerful source of competitive advantage.
+This KPI measures the time it takes for a product to become available to the end user and represents a powerful source of competitive advantage.

 In this post, I will provide you with a small Python script designed to calculate crawl efficacy in minutes for your target site.